The rapper turned cat man who is busting stereotypes with his love for felines

 The back of his RV is outfitted with plenty of room for cages holding the stray cats he picks up each day after enticing them into traps with treats of chicken or mackerel, he said.

-The Humane Society now covers the cost of spaying and neutering, said Davis, so he’ll park at the shelter at night in order to be the first one in the door the next morning.
+The Humane Society now covers the cost of spaying and neutering, said Davis, so he’ll park at the shelter at night to be the first one in the door the next morning.
 Before the pandemic hit, he also spent a lot of time speaking at schools about his affinity for felines.

 His efforts have had a positive impact on the well-being of feral cats in neighborhoods all over Atlanta, said Megan Stapleton, a Humane Society veterinarian.